Cadmus

 ✏️

-Automatically enter shared mode when connected to a computer.
+Automatically enter shared mode when connected to a computer, skipping the “Share storage via USB?” prompt.

 auto-share = false